• Facebook

 This is a light and refreshing cold rice noodle salad with crunchy veggies, fresh herbs and the choice of two different dressings.

-a bowl of rice noodles cucumber, cabbage, carrots and tofu next to a small bowl of soy sauce dressing this recipe
+a bowl of rice noodles cucumber, cabbage, carrots and tofu next to a small bowl of soy sauce dressing

 The flavors in this cold rice noodle salad are bright and bold.
 Cold noodles are tossed with crunchy veggies and the protein of your choice to make a light but satisfying meal.